ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

+(If you need help, scroll down further for a few examples.)
 :::

 As the previous exercise demonstrates, there can be many different graphs that makes the diagram commute.
 So, we must narrow down further.
 We will follow the same technique of asking other graphs,